raceintospace/raceintospace/doc/manual/manual.md

 </table>

-There is also a field for Service (where a candidate came from, e.g. which branch of the military), which was planned but never implemented—but may be in future versions of the game.
+There is also a field for Service (where a candidate came from, e.g. which branch of the military), which was never implemented—but may be in future versions of the game.

 #### Preferences